Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Issues, support, etc
 If you have questions, suggestions or are experiencing some kind of issue, visit the [module support thread](https://forum.xda-developers.com/apps/magisk/module-magiskhide-props-config-t3789228) @ XDA.

+### An option is marked as "disabled"
+A couple of the options in the `props` script will be automatically disabled in some circumstances.
+These are:
+- _"Edit device fingerprint"_ will be disabled if another Magisk module that is known to also edit the device fingerprint is installed.
+Check the logs to get information about which module this is.
+- _"Improved hiding"_ will be disable if all relevant prop values already are "safe".

 ### I can't pass the ctsProfile check
 See ["I still can't pass the ctsProfile check"](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#i-still-cant-pass-the-ctsprofile-check) above.